 Welcome back to our case study series!
 To see the previous installments, please check out the first three parts:

-But now back to our case study.
 Mrs. Greece, not her real name, not even her country of origin, contacted me a while back and wanted me to take a look at her financial situation.
 Here’s Mrs. Greece’s background… Continue reading “Ask Big Ern: A Safe Withdrawal Rate Case Study for “Mrs. Greece””